Input

 {{ custom.btw.dropdown }}

-Optionally the attribute option_values can be added.
-The value returned by the variable will in this case not be the options presented but the corresponding option value.
+We recommend adding the attribute option_values.
+The value returned by the variable will in this case not be the options presented, but rather the corresponding option_value.

 {% input custom.btw.dropdown as:select